This is in my opinion the World’s Best Ever Carrot Cake Recipe! I have never made or tasted one that I preferred over this one. Your turn to try!

 Of all the carrot cakes I have tried in my life, this recipe is and remains the World’s Best – at least in my opinion.

 Carrot cake has been one of my ‘later in life’ discoveries.
 As a child I could not reconcile the thought of a vegetable in my dessert.
 It just didn’t seem right.

-With a transcontinental move from Germany to Canada I had to change my opinions on a lot of things.
-And so also my vegetables-in-dessert aversion eventually disappeared.
+With a transcontinental move from Germany to Canada, I had to change my opinions on a lot of things.
+And so also my vegetables-in-dessert aversions eventually disappeared.

 It all started with my sister making an amazing chocolate cake in her cooking class and then admitting it had zucchini in it.
 I couldn’t believe she didn’t tell me first and I also couldn’t believe that I didn’t taste any of the zucchini!
 Now even my favorite brownie recipe includes zucchini.